XAITK/xaitk-saliency/Maintainer_Guide_GitLab_to_GitHub.md

 # Maintainer Workflow: Synchronizing GitLab and GitHub Repositories

 This guide is intended for maintainers of both the GitLab and GitHub repositories.
-The GitHub repository (`master`) serves as the **primary** codebase, while the GitLab repository (`origin`) is the **secondary** repository.
+The GitHub repository (`<remote>`) serves as the **primary** codebase, while the GitLab repository (`origin`) is the **secondary** repository.
 However, due to JATIC program requirements, primary development must occur on GitLab.
-This process provides a workaround to ensure that GitHub (`master`) remains the primary codebase while complying with development requirements on GitLab.
+This process provides a workaround to ensure that GitHub (`<remote>`) remains the primary codebase while complying with development requirements on GitLab.

 ## Steps